 Training: Poodles are very intelligent, which should make training relatively easy.
 Basic obedience training is recommended for all poodles.
 However, poodles also enjoy various other trained activities, including tracking, hunting, and agility.

 Care and Grooming: Poodles are a non-shedding breed, making them a great choice for people with allergies.
 Although non-shedding, poodles require regular grooming.
-A poodle's coat is curly and dense, and it needs to be brushed with a proper comb ($6, Chewy) weekly.
+A poodle's coat is curly and dense, and it needs to be brushed with a proper comb, like the Safari De-Matting Dog Comb ($13, Chewy), weekly.
 Poodles also need their coat trimmed once every three to six weeks.
 Most owners want their poodles to look elegant and properly clipped.
 Therefore, many owners take their poodle to a professional groomer.
 These appointments can become expensive, so be sure to keep this in mind when calculating the cost of owning a poodle.
 As far as exercise, poodles are very active and want to keep busy, so it is important to ensure your poodle receives daily exercise.